COVID-19 Frequently Asked Questions

 What is financial aid?

 Financial aid is a general term for different types of money designed to help students pay for their educational costs.
-There are grants, work-study, loans, scholarships, and the Board of Governor’s Fee Waiver (BOGW).
+There are grants, work-study, loans, scholarships, and the California College Promise Grant (CCPG) formerly known as the Board of Governor’s Fee Waiver (BOGW).

 How do I apply for financial aid?

 The Expected Family Contribution (EFC) comes from the information you provided on the FAFSA.
 It is the amount of money the student/family is responsible for contributing toward the student’s educational costs for one year.
 It is used by financial aid offices to help determine eligibility for financial aid.

 Registration is a way our government keeps a list of names of men from which to draw in case of a national emergency requiring rapid expansion of our Armed Forces.
 By registering all young men, the Selective Service ensures that a future draft will be fair and equitable.
 All male applicants for financial aid must register with the selective service between the ages of 18 and 25.